Tagged: Measure of Dispersion

 Range = Largest Value – Smallest Value

-This absolute measure of dispersion have disadvantages as range only describes the width of the data set (i.e. only spread out) measure in same unit as data, but it does not gives the real picture of how data is distributed.
-If data has outliers, using range to describe the spread of that can be very misleading as range is sensitive to outliers.
-So we need to be careful in using range as it does not give the full picture of what’s going between the highest and lowest value.
-It might give misleading picture of the spread of the data because it is based only on the two extreme values.
-It is therefore an unsatisfactory measure of dispersion.
+This absolute measure of dispersion has disadvantages as range only describes the width of the data set (i.e. only spread out) measured in the same unit as data, but it does not give the real picture of how data is distributed.
+If data has outliers, using range to describe the spread of that can be very misleading as the range is sensitive to outliers.

 \[Coefficient\,\, of\,\, Dispersion = \frac{x_m-x_0}{x_m-x_0}\]